Curriculum:Master of Science in Education

 This course is designed as a seminar class in which graduate students and the instructor collaboratively explore, discuss and reflect on current research related to reading.
 Full participation is critical.
 This seminar includes a heavy reading load.
 While the instructor will offer support and guidance through the content, it is essential that participants are able to invest time in reading assignments and reflective participation.

-ELIT/EDUC 288: Leading & Coaching Data Team Analysis in Reading – 3 Credit Hours
+EDUC 288: Leading and Coaching Data Analysis to Inform Literacy Instructional Practices – 3 Credit Hours

 This course is designed for graduate students aspiring to be literacy specialists.
 The class involves an in-depth look at the types of assessments used in schools today, as well as the theory and research related to using data to inform instruction.
 Participants will engage in the data team process in order to gain a deeper understanding of effective data analysis at the classroom and building level.